ddella/WebSocket/README.md

 ### Architecture

 Both containers run on the same _Docker custom network_.
-This workshop is not about _Docker custom network_ but I encourage you to run your containers in custom network to get the benefice of a DNS.
+This workshop is not about _Docker custom network_ but I encourage you to run your containers in custom network to get the added value of a DNS server.
 The following command was used to create the `frontend` network.

 ```command
 docker network create --driver=bridge --subnet=172.31.10.0/24 --ip-range=172.31.10.128/25 --gateway=172.31.10.1 frontend
 ```

-The Docker containers expose `TCP/8080` and `TCP/8443`, for the web server, and `TCP/10080` and `TCP/10443`, for the WebSocket server.
+The Docker containers expose the following TCP ports:
+- Web Server **HTTP://** `TCP/8080`
+- Web Server **HTTPS://** `TCP/8443`
+- WebSocket **Server WS://** `TCP/9080`
+- WebSocket **Server WSS://** `TCP/9443`

 These ports are exposed outside the Docker host.

 ![WebSocket Architecture](images/architecture.jpg "Architecture")